Qila-e-Ark

 Qila-e-Ark is a 17th-century palace/citadel complex in Aurangabad, Maharashtra.
-Built by Mughal emperor Aurangzeb when he was a prince, it served as his royal residence during his subsequent reign as emperor.
-The site is currently ruined, and has no legal protected status; several modern-day buildings also encroach the complex.
+Built by the Mughal emperor Aurangzeb when he was a prince, it served as his royal residence during his subsequent reign as emperor.
+The site is currently ruined, and has no legal protected status; several modern-day buildings also on encroach the complex.
 Notable surviving structures include a royal mosque (today known as the Shahi mosque), and a palatial building.

 History

 The Qila-e-Ark was constructed by Aurangzeb around 1656, during his second princely stint as governor of the Deccan (1653-1658).
 The palace was constructed on the northern edge of Aurangabad, Mughal capital of the Deccan, past an older palace complex called Qila Naukhanda (built by Malik Ambar of the Ahmadnagar Sultanate).
 In 1683, Aurangzeb (now emperor) permanently shifted to the Deccan to oversee campaigns in the region.
 The Qila-e-Ark served as the imperial residence when Aurangzeb was in Aurangabad, which acted as the de-facto capital of the empire during this period.
 The palace is an example of Aurangzeb's preference to build new palaces in the Deccan, rather than occupy pre-existing ones of the conquered Deccan Sultans.
 Scholar Pushkar Sohoni has used the palace to argue that Aurangzeb's patronage of architecture diminished with his age; Sohoni notes that the Qila-e-Ark dates to his time as a prince, but there is no comparable imperial residence dating to his actual reign as emperor.

 The palace was used as a government college during the Nizam period; later the college was shifted.
 It was a notified monument of the state archaeology department, but was denotified in 1971.

 Local organisations and experts have suggested that the palace be restored and be opened to the public, in order to revive the site as a tourist hub.
 Some organisations in Aurangabad conduct heritage walks in the Qila-e-Ark to spread awareness about the monument.